epfl-lara/leon/doc/purescala.rst

 Specifications
 --------------

-Leon supports two kinds of specifications to functions and methods:
+Leon supports three kinds of specifications to functions and methods:

 Preconditions
 *************